 Outgoing server user name: Defines the user name for the outgoing mail server.

 Outgoing server password: Defines the password for the outgoing mail server.
-If the password field is left blank, the device prompts the user to input his/her password.
+If the password field is left blank, the device prompts the user to input their password.

 An email configuration can be removed by simply deleting the deployed configuration profile from the device.
-To do this, go to the Device page > Deployments tab and click the trashcan icon in the Configuration profiles table.
+Go to the Device page > Deployments tab and click the trashcan icon in the Configuration profiles table.
 See more about Removing deployed configuration profiles.